spikers/C1.17_blind_date/README.md

 ##Branches
 ###Master
 DO NOT TOUCH THIS BRANCH.
-THis is for the latest STABLE release.
+This is for the latest STABLE release.
 Pushing to this branch is prohibited.
 Changes must be merged in.

 ###Dev
 Make feature branches off this branch.
 Merge changes into this branch.